-Spunkmeyer allowed himself a small smile, but he kept quiet on the matter as they made their return trip.
+Spunkmeyer allowed himself a small smile but he kept quiet on the matter as they made their return trip.
 Once they safely landed, he waited until they were given permission to unbuckle their straps.
-“You did good, Ferro.”
+“Nice job, Ferro.”

-What have I done?
-There was a dizzy feeling that lingered with Spunkmeyer throughout the day.
+Unfortunately, the happy, blissful feeling didn’t last very long for Spunkmeyer.
+What did I just do?
+The warm feeling was replaced with a dizzying sensation that lingered with him for the rest of the day.
 He couldn’t figure out what it meant at all.
-He spent several hours sitting alone in his room, trying to understand what happened.
+He spent the evening sitting alone in his room, trying to understand what happened.
 I shouldn’t have done that.
 Everything just came out all at once.
 He didn’t know what to say or do, but he knew things could get complicated or awkward if he didn’t talk to Ferro soon.
-Just tell her you didn’t mean it.
-Tell her it wasn’t something serious.
+I need to tell her I didn’t mean it.
+It wasn’t something serious.
 I wasn’t thinking too clearly and my emotions are really stunted.
 What if that’s not what she wants to hear?
 What if she’s got feelings for me?
 No, I have to be honest.
 I can’t have a relationship with anyone.
 I’m not ready.
 I don’t know the first thing about love or anything like that.
 I’m bound to mess up.

 “Yeah.
-I-I just wanted to say that… I’m sorry.
+I-I just wanted to say that I’m sorry.
 I shouldn’t have kissed you.
-It was a lot of… you know, things I’ve never felt before, and I don’t think… they meant really anything.
+It was a lot of… you know, things I’ve never felt before, and I don’t think… they really meant anything.
+I mean, it’s not that I don’t care about you, it’s just… I was so happy and everything hit me all at once and I wasn’t sure how to react or even express them to you.
 D-Does that make sense?”

-Ferro was silent for a moment, as she placed her laundry in the bag to be taken for washing.
-“Yeah.
-It makes sense.
-So, you’re saying that it was just a rush of emotions that you’ve never felt because you haven’t been given the opportunity to explore them naturally like someone your age should.”
+Ferro was silent for a moment.
+“I think so.
+You’re saying that it was just a rush of emotions that you’ve never felt because you haven’t been given the opportunity to explore them naturally like someone your age should.”

-“And you think it means nothing.
-You don’t want to pursue a serious relationship.”
+“And you think it doesn’t really mean anything.
+You don’t want a relationship with me.”

 “Not with anyone.
 At least, not right now.
-I-I don’t feel ready, right now.”
+I-I don’t feel ready.”